 To turn it on, you simply need to open up the SynScan app on your phone and adjust the slider to the brightness of your liking.
 There is a polar clock utility in the app, so there is no need to hop over to another tool for this process on your phone.

 Manually adjusting the alt/az bolts on the mount to line up Polaris in the correct spot only takes a minute.
 This skill will come in handy the next time you set up in a new, dark sky location with minimal gear (trust me).

 SynScan Pro Mobile App

-If you already own a Sky-Watcher mount like the Sky-Watcher EQ6-R Pro, you could connect your existing SynScan hand controller into the mount head and control it like your EQ6-R.
+If you already own a Sky-Watcher mount like the Sky-Watcher EQ6-R Pro, you could connect your existing SynScan hand controller to the mount head and control it like your EQ6-R.

 I prefer to use the Sky-Watcher SynScan Pro app on my phone to control the mount via WiFi.
-Here I can quickly perform tasks such as set my location, run a star alignment, and select and slew to my desired target.
+Here I can quickly perform tasks such as setting my location, running a star alignment, and selecting and slew to my desired target.

 The Sky-Watcher SynScan Pro app connects to the mount via WiFi.

 If you have connected your DSLR camera to the mount using the correct cable, you can even run a series of exposures through the Sky-Watcher app.
 I’m still just using a remote shutter release cable for now, but I’ll be browsing Amazon shortly to get the correct 2.5mm jack for the built-in snap port.

 I really like the controls for moving the mount in RA and DEC.
 You can easily change the slew speed to your liking, and it’s smooth and responsive.
 Choosing a target (whether it’s for star alignment or to GoTo) from a long list of objects is a much better user experience than navigating through one object at a time on the hand controller screen.